 Grape Powdery Mildew

-Bernd Maier and Natalie Goldberg
+Revised by Phillip Lujan and Natalie Goldberg

 College of Agricultural, Consumer and Environmental Sciences, New Mexico State University

-Powdery mildew, caused by the fungus Erysiphe necator (syn.
-Uncinula necator), is one of the most prevalent and easily recognized plant diseases afflicting grape vines in New Mexico.
+Powdery mildew, caused by the fungus Erysiphe necator (synonym Uncinula necator), is one of the most prevalent and easily recognized plant diseases afflicting grape vines in New Mexico.
 It appears as a dusty white-gray or greenish-white coating on leaf surfaces or other above-ground plant parts.
 The disease is most commonly observed on the upper surfaces of leaves (Figure 1), but can also affect the lower leaf surface, young stems, buds (Figure 2), flowers, canes, and young fruit.
 Severely infected leaves may exhibit mottling or deformity, including leaf curling and withering.
-Infected fruit turn grayish-white at first and ultimately exhibit a brown russeted appearance.
+Infected fruit turn grayish-white at first and ultimately exhibit a brown, rusted appearance.
 Infected fruit may crack, shrivel, or drop from clusters (Figure 3).

 Figure 1.
 Infected leaf (Yuan-Min Shen, Taichung District Agricultural Research and Extension Station, Bugwood.org).

 Figure 2.
 Infected flower buds (University of Georgia Plant Pathology Archive, University of Georgia, Bugwood.org).